-This Easy Parmesan Pasta is a quick meal the whole family will enjoy.
+This Easy Parmesan Pasta with chicken sausage, corn, and green beans is a quick meal the whole family will enjoy.

 I have joked several times in the last six months about my son’s picky eating.
 It seems to be an almost universal toddler (and mom) experience.
 One day, your sweet, adventurous eater is stuffing beets into his mouth, and the next day he acts like vegetables personally insulted him on Twitter.